-Bounded to the north by the English Channel, to the south by the Bay of Biscay and to the west by the Atlantic Ocean, Brittany has some 2,900km (1,800 miles) of coastline peppered with estuaries, maritime towns, naval bases, busy ports and small harbours.
-Offshore are over 800 islands and islets.
-The sea has always played an important part in the life and soul of Brittany; from the arrival of the early Christian saints in their stone boats and floating millstones to the departure of hundreds of vessels carrying men to join the Free French Forces in England in the final days of June 1940.
+Bounded to the north by the English Channel, to the south by the Bay of Biscay and to the west by the Atlantic Ocean, Brittany has some 2,900km (1,800 miles) of coastline peppered with estuaries, busy ports, small harbours and naval bases.
+The sea has always played an important part in the life and soul of Brittany; from the arrival of the early Christian saints in their stone boats to the departure of hundreds of vessels carrying men to join the Free French Forces in England in the final days of June 1940.

 With such a strong mercantile heritage, it is not surprising that Bretons came to constitute a leading component of the French navy and also played an important role in the colonisation of New France and the West Indies.
 Some of these Breton sailors – women and men – have left their mark on history.